 - Getting listed in tons of online directories, even if they aren’t relevant to your industry

-In 2019, search engine optimization is in my opinion more genuine, and that’s one of the reasons I love it.
+Search engine optimization is now more authentic and person-focused, and that’s one of the reasons I love it.

 SEO now is all about creating the best experience for the user.
 Answering the user’s questions.
 Delighting them with great content and experience.
 Making sure your site is fast and easy to navigate.

 I suggest you reference the ranking factors in the previous section rather than looking for quick and dirty SEO tricks.

 How To Do SEO For Your Wedding Industry Website

 Want to rank higher in search and bring in more traffic?
 Focus on making your website as fun to visit as possible.

 Write helpful content and share it on social media.
 Build connections and ask for a link to your website if others share your work.
 Avoid crazy weird SEO tips or tricks.

 The great thing about SEO is that if you do it right and keep a focus on it, you can gain a first-page ranking for your focus keyword for the long term.

 Still overwhelmed or just want someone else to handle it for you?
 Consider learning SEO basics at Wedding SEO Bootcamp.